l-michalik/allinback/README.md

-add condition to return only matches from last month add note [Based on X matches] fix mismatched goals home & away currently works bad add description which data must be updated day by day
+add note [Based on X matches]
+fix mismatched goals home & away currently works bad add description which data must be updated day by day